pulsar-edit/pulsar/docs/Building.md

 yarn build:apm
 ```

-> Now `yarn build:apm` is included as a `postinstall` script.
-So there is no need to run it.

 This will install the packages, rebuild them for Electron, and build the Atom Package
 Manager.
 Finally, you can run the editor with `yarn start`.
 This command will accept the
 same arguments as the final binary.